Nearly 50 000 Facebook users may have been targets of private surveillance, company says

 Cytrox did not reply to a request for comment on Thursday, nor did the Egyptian Embassy in Washington.

-The NSO Group said it did not have enough information to comment fully.
-"The details we do have from reporters are ambiguous, both from contractual and technological perspectives, and indicate with high probability there is no connection to Pegasus," it said.
+NSO Group issued a statement saying it did not have enough information to comment fully.
+"The details we do have from reporters are ambiguous both from contractual and technological perspectives and indicate with high probability there is no connection to Pegasus," the statement said.

 Meta's actions are the latest developments in months of growing scrutiny of the global surveillance industry since the Pegasus Project in July.
-The NSO Group has repeatedly denied its findings and said it worked with only vetted countries and terminated contracts with any that violated company policies limiting the use of its spyware to only terrorists and serious criminals.
+The NSO Group has repeatedly denied its findings and said it works only with vetted countries and terminates contracts with any that violate company policies limiting the use of its spyware to only terrorists and serious criminals.

-The repercussions have done little to slow the global surveillance industry, said Bill Marczak, a senior research fellow at Citizen Lab who discovered the attacks on Nour's phone and on a phone belonging to another Egyptian.
-The person, who hosts a popular news programme in Egypt, has opted to remain anonymous and is not named in the report.
+These repercussions have done little to slow the global surveillance industry, said Bill Marczak, a senior research fellow at Citizen Lab who discovered the attacks on Nour's phone and on a phone belonging to another Egyptian.
+This person, who hosts a popular news program in Egypt, has opted to remain anonymous and is not named in the report.

 "It really drives home that the story of spyware is not just the story of NSO," said Marczak.
 "This is an industry that is really growing."

-The Meta report cited six other companies.
-One, BellTrox, was in India and another in China, but Meta researchers were unable to determine its name, they said.
-The remaining four are in Israel: Cognyte, Cobwebs Technologies, Bluehawk CI and Black Cube, the last of which was hired by disgraced Hollywood producer Harvey Weinstein to collect information on women accusing him of sexual misconduct and journalists covering the story.
+The Meta report cites six other companies.
+One, BellTrox, is based in India, and one is based in China, but Meta researchers were unable to determine its name, they said.
+The remaining four are based in Israel: Cognyte, Cobwebs Technologies, Bluehawk CI and Black Cube, the last of which was hired by disgraced Hollywood producer Harvey Weinstein to collect information on women accusing him of sexual misconduct and journalists covering that story.

-Meta said it removed 300 fake Facebook and Instagram accounts linked to Black Cube, which it said specialised in serving people involved in legal battles – a leading purpose for hiring private surveillance, Meta investigators found.
-The company's clients included private individuals, businesses and law firms worldwide, Meta's report said.
+Meta said it removed 300 fake Facebook and Instagram accounts linked to Black Cube, which it said specialized in serving people involved in legal battles - a leading purpose for hiring private surveillance, Meta investigators found.
+That company's clients included private individuals, businesses and law firms worldwide, Meta's report said.

-In response to the report, Black Cube denied Meta's allegations and said it complied with the laws wherever it operated.

-The list of clients for Cobwebs Technologies included an unnamed customer in the US, as well as Bangladesh, Hong Kong, New Zealand, Mexico, Saudi Arabia and Poland.
+The list of clients for Cobwebs Technologies included an unnamed customer in the United States, as well as Bangladesh, Hong Kong, New Zealand, Mexico, Saudi Arabia and Poland.

 The other companies named in the report did not respond to requests for comment.

-Experts in the surveillance industry said it included more than 100 companies that spanned the globe, with many having numerous international hubs of operation – a fact making a crackdown by any one country, or even a group of countries, unlikely to stop abuses.
+Experts in the surveillance industry say it includes more than 100 companies that span the globe, with many having numerous international hubs of operation - a fact making a crackdown by any one country, or even a group of countries, unlikely to stop abuses.

 The Meta report says surveillance companies operate by steps, starting with reconnaissance to identify information about prospective targets, and followed by a period of engagement, sometimes over social media or other communications services.
 This often involves the use of fake accounts - sometimes supposedly belonging to TV producers, journalists or academic researchers - that gain the trust of targeted individuals.